Almighty Saints: Recent activities

 In his closing argument, Assistant U.S. Attorney Nicholas Eichenseer said that cameras — as well as Godinez’s text messages with his girlfriend — showed that he had "posted up" in the neighborhood looking for rivals when several suspicious-looking men in hooded sweatshirts began circling his block in a brown Chevrolet Impala.
 At the time, the task force officers — including Crump — were dressed in sweatshirts with their hoods up and were driving unmarked vehicles according to Assistant U.S. Attorney Kavitha Babu.
 Feeling that "something was about to go down," Godinez sprinted through an alley to his home and retrieved a gun, then made his way back up the gangway knowing that it offered perfect cover, Eichenseer said.
 As the undercover agents walked down the street half a block away, Godinez fired off five rounds in their direction then ran back to his house and texted his girlfriend to come pick him up.
 When he got in the car, Godinez was sweating and out of breath.
 Defense attorney Lawrence Hyman used his closing argument to point out a person in a white shirt who also appeared on surveillance video.
 One of the ATF agents at the scene the night of the shooting testified that after the shooting started, he turned and saw "an individual with a white shirt down the block."
 Hyman also told jurors that Godinez had stashed his marijuana in a trap house in the gangway and ran away after the shooting began.
 "He did not fire a gun at all," Hyman said.
 However, Assistant U.S. Attorney Kavitha Babu called the idea of a mystery shooter in a white shirt a "distraction."
 That person appeared on the surveillance video nearly a half-hour before the shooting, she said.
 Five fresh bullet casings were found in the gangway, from which the shooter would have had a clear shot at the ATF agent, prosecutors said.
 A ShotSpotter sensor also indicated that the shots came from the gangway.
 Prosecutors said a bullet entered ATF agent Kevin Crump’s neck and exited between his eyes.
 Crump suffered permanent damage to his vision, no longer had tear ducts in his left eye, and sustained nerve damage on the left side of his face.
-Crump, who testified last week, needed several reconstructive surgeries including steel mesh and titanium implants to repair his injuries.
+Crump, who testified on December 4th, 2019, needed several reconstructive surgeries including steel mesh and titanium implants to repair his injuries.
 Godinez faced up to 20 years in prison for the assault conviction, and a minimum of 10 additional years for the firearm conviction.
 On December 4, 2019, U.S. District Judge Harry Leinenweber sentenced Godinez to 16 years and 8 months in prison.